A broken heart and another nightmare after Transgender Day of Remembrance

 And yes, men who want to harm women could dress up as women, but they could also pretend to be repairmen or emergency workers to get into our homes, and actually have, and we haven’t banned repairmen and emergency workers yet.

-But we have to fear everybody now, even our “allies.”
+But we feel like potentially we have to fear everybody now, even our “allies.”
 Many are abandoning us because it’s politically expedient to do so.

 People who paid attention closely enough to see reality understand.
 “Working class pain” is always invoked by people who forget that the working class isn’t just white people.
-Somehow, Black people can be working class and resist fascism and authoritarianism.
+Somehow, Black people, for example, can be statistically more working class and resist fascism and authoritarianism.

 Yeah, but, but, traditional social norms!
 Family values!